Boris-Droz/Boris-Droz/README.md

 - 👋 Hi, I’m @Boris-Droz
 - 👀 I’m interested in analytical chemistry with a focus on water
-- 🌱 I’m currently learning fluorescence spectroscopy and mass spectrometry data analysis
+- 🌱 My area of expertise include fluorescence spectroscopy and mass spectrometry data analysis
 - 💞️ I’m looking to collaborate with you on a futur grant or project

 <!---